hyoo-ru/mam_mol/readme.md

 Details: [$mol_prop](prop), [$mol_atom](atom).

 ## Debugging
 A special attention is payed while developing $mol to debugging possibilities and researching of code's working process.
-For example for handling exceptions we trying not to use (`try-catch-throw`), because it masks the true place where exceptions were thrown, it complicates debugging.
+For example for handling exceptions we don't use (`try-catch-throw`), because it masks the true place where exceptions were thrown, it complicates debugging.

 For every DOM-element is formed a people friendly `id` automatically like `$mol_app_todomvc.root(0).taskRow(0).titler()`,